Service User Privacy Policy

 1. Introduction

-The purpose of this privacy policy specifically, is to explain what personal data we collect about you when you use the ClearStake platform, as directed to do so by a gambling operator.
-When we do this, we are independent and joint controllers (jointly with the relevant operator).
+The purpose of this privacy policy is to explain what personal data we collect about you when you use the ClearStake platform, as directed to do so by a gambling operator.
+When we do this, we are a data processor (and the relevant operator is the data controller).

-We also act as an independent controller of your personal data where we solely determine the purposes and manner through which we are processing your personal data, such as when we anonymise your personal to perform data analysis for the further improvement of our services.
+We also act as an independent controller of your personal data when we anonymise your personal data to perform data analysis and for the further improvement of our services.
 This is explained in more detail later in this privacy policy.

-Please read this privacy policy carefully as it provides important information about how we handle your personal data and your rights.
 We update this Privacy Policy from time to time in response to changes in applicable laws and regulations, changes to our processing practices and to products and services we offer.
 When changes are made, we will update the header section of this policy.
-If you have any questions about any aspect of this privacy policy you can contact us using the information provided below or by emailing us at privacy@clearstake.com.

 2. What is my personal data